yanosea/jrp/README.md

 ## ℹ️ About

-`jrp` is the CLI jokeey tool to generate Japanese random phrases.
+`jrp` generates Japanese random phrases.
+This tool uses [WordNet Japan sqlite database file](https://bond-lab.github.io/wnja/jpn/downloads.html).

+## 📟 CLI

-You can save the generated phrases to the history and manage them.
+You can generate and save the generated phrases to the history and manage them via the CLI.
 Also, you can favorite the generated phrases and manage them.

-This tool uses [WordNet Japan sqlite database file](https://bond-lab.github.io/wnja/jpn/downloads.html).

-## 💻 Usage
+### 💻 Usage

 ```
 Available Subcommands: